Freedom to roam: Canada

-Much of Canada is Crown land owned by the provinces.
+Much of Canada is Crown land administered by the provinces and territories.
 Some is leased for commercial activity, such as forestry or mining, but on much of it there is free access for recreational activities like hiking, cycling, canoeing, cross-country skiing, horse back riding, and licensed hunting and fishing, etc. At the same time access can be restricted or limited for various reasons (e.g., to protect public safety or resources, including the protection of wild plants and animals).

-In the Canadian Territories Crown land is administered by the Canadian Federal Government.
-Canadian National Parks have been created from Crown land and are also administered by the Federal Government.
+Canadian National Parks have been created from Crown land and are administered by the Canadian Federal Government.
 There are also provincial parks and nature reserves that have been similarly created.
 The Indigenous peoples in Canada may have specific rights on Crown land established under treaties signed when Canada was a British colony, and have claimed ownership of some Crown land.